Jagrat2027/TOGAFrance/tools/README.md

 ## Needs & Ideas

-- Markdown to PDF conversion scripts
+- ✅ Scripts to convert Markdown → PDF / DOCX / XLSX
-- Automatic translation or bilingual file synchronization
+- ✅ Automatic translation scripts (Markdown ↔️ EN/FR), with smart sync
-- Form/template generators (Markdown, Word, Excel)
+- 🧩 Template generators: diagnosis, action plan, feedback report (Markdown / Word / Excel)
+- 🔍 Writing helpers: contributor checklists, formatting guides
-- Example data for testing the tools
+- 📄 Fake/example data for illustrating use cases (territory, roadmap, deliverables)
-- Documentation helpers or checklists
+- 🔁 Cross-repo monitoring script: if a new version of **Programme2027** is merged, automatically propose an **issue** in TOGAFrance (if it impacts vision or principles)
+- 🧪 Role matrix or actor catalog generator from YAML/JSON files
+- 🔗 Auto-generated diagrams for ADM cycles and roadmap flows
+- 🧠 AI assistant or pre-trained prompt to help contributors write in the TOGAFrance spirit

-_Even a draft or an idea is welcome!_
+_Even a draft, sketch, or half-baked idea is welcome.
+Let’s co-build the commons._

 ---